canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/ubuntu-on-windows/ubuntu-on-windows.md

 - Run native tools such as SSH, git, apt and dpkg directly from your Windows computer
 - A huge community of friendly, approachable users

-positive
-: Currently, applications that require a graphical interface will not work from the Ubuntu terminal.

 ![screenshot](https://assets.ubuntu.com/v1/00e5322f-win10-ubuntu-trusted-app.png)

 ## Requirements